 · Biology or animal medicine background an asset

 · Good communication (especially written) and interpersonal skills

 · Ability to work independently and as a team member

 · Criminal record check

 Benefits & Skill Development for the Intern:

 2. Answer all questions

 4. Respond to the confirmation email with your resume and references.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
 All applicants will go through an application, screening, and interview process.
-Successful candidates will then attend an orientation, in class training, and onsite training.
+Successful candidates will then attend an orientation, and onsite training.